Bouldering high above the best crash pads always makes me feel a little bit better.

 Thankfully, I was unharmed.
+My spotter did a fantastic job moving the crashpads along the traverse.
 But that fall still sticks with me today.
 Since then I’ve tried to be much more careful in choosing and placing my crash pads when I’m climbing outside.
 My favorite crash pad to use these days is the Mad Rock Duo Crash Pad.

 Best Crash Pads